SS> Maintenance > Import Configuration

 - Only one import file configuration can be marked as Default.

-- Once the import file configuration is complete, click the Export icon to export the file configuration so it can be shared with other Springbrook users.
+to export the file configuration so it can be shared with other Springbrook users.

 3 Complete the Properties tab.